kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

     * **Restore**

         * Launch the new version of Veda
-        * Go to Model > Restore state, to restore your models
+        * Go to Model > Restore state, to restore your models and cases
         * Select the saved backup file
-        * Once the file is loaded, you can modify what you want to get restored
+        * Once the file is loaded, you can select the models/cases that you want to get restored
             .. image:: images/restore_form.PNG
                 :width: 400
-        * Wait for restore process to complete
+        * Click "Restore" to synchronize all selected models and import all selected cases

 Updating